 Are you supervised?

-Yes, as required by the guidelines set by UKCP and BACP, I have to discuss my client-work with my supervisor.
+Yes, as required by the guidelines set by the UKCP, I have to discuss my client-work with my supervisor.
 Client anonymity is always safeguarded and my supervisor is bound by the same code of ethics as I am.

 Are sessions confidential?

-Confidentiality is an essential element of both counselling and psychotherapy.
-The material presented in sessions is kept strictly confidential and discussed only with the clinical supervisor.
-Under extreme circumstances, I might have to breach confidentiality but I would always try to discuss any actions I might take with you first.
-These are the cases outlined in the BACP ethical framework on confidentiality.
+Confidentiality is an essential element of therapy.
+The material presented in the sessions is kept strictly confidential and discussed only with the clinical supervisor.
+In line with the UKCP’s guidelines, I might have to breach confidentiality under extreme circumstances, but I would try to discuss any actions I might take with you first whenever possible.

 How do you ensure your professional development?

-As required by UKCP and BACP, I ensure my continuous professional development by regularly attending seminars and workshops, reading books and specialised magazines and exchanging ideas with peers.
+As required by the UKCP, I ensure my continuous professional development by regularly attending seminars and workshops, reading books and specialised magazines and exchanging ideas with peers.